Logius-standaarden/API-Design-Rules/sections/designRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
          <p>All date and time fields in requests and responses MUST be in ISO 8601 format (e.g., <code>YYYY-MM-DD for dates</code>, <code>YYYY-MM-DDTHH:mm:ssZ</code> for timestamps).
-The response MUST be in UTC.
-While the request can have a time offset, storing SHOULD be done in UTC.</p>
+Fields in responses MUST be in UTC.
+Fields in requests MUST allow any time offset, which servers SHOULD normalize to (and store in) UTC.</p>
-         <p>If the time is not relevant, only the date portion (e.g., <code>YYYY-MM-DD</code>) SHOULD be accepted, stored, and returned.</p>
+         <p>If the time portion is not relevant, only the date portion (e.g., <code>YYYY-MM-DD</code>) SHOULD be accepted, stored, and returned.</p>
       </dd>
       <dt>Rationale</dt>
       <dd>